web_0316.jpg

 c.
 Public Defenders

 Public defender organizations are assigned to provide criminal defense to people who could not otherwise afford an attorney.
 The majority of public defender organizations are publicly funded government entities, and the attorneys are compensated as salaried government employees.
 An example of this model is the Public Defender Service for the District of Columbia.
 In other jurisdictions, not-for-profit organizations, often referred to as defender services or legal aid societies, provide indigent criminal defense services.
-Notable not-for-profit public defense agencies in the U.S. include the Legal Aid Society of New York and the Bronx Defenders.
+Notable non-profit public defense agencies in the U.S. include the Legal Aid Society of New York and the Bronx Defenders.
 In those areas without public defender offices, court-appointed private attorneys represent indigent defendants.
 Some jurisdictions have both public defenders and court-appointed attorneys.

 Public defenders’ offices litigate all types of criminal matters from misdemeanors to major felonies and homicides; public defenders can also work exclusively with specific types of defendants like juveniles or death row defendants.

 Federal public defenders and federal community defender organizations represent individuals accused of federal crimes such as white-collar and drug crimes.
 The name and contact information for the federal public defender for many districts can be found online at Leadership Connect.
-Students can access the site by using a Yale computer or connected to Yale through a VPN by clicking “sign in”.
+Students can access the site by using a Yale computer or connected to Yale through a VPN by clicking “sign in.”

 For more information on state and federal defenders, consult CDO’s Criminal Defense guide available on the CDO website.